 Probiotics can inhibit H. pylori by several immunological and non-immunological mechanisms.

 Probiotics are capable of modifying immunologic response of the host.
 Neutrophils, lymphocytes, plasma cells, and macrophages are involved in the inflammatory response to H. pylori.
-The consequences are increased levels of pro-inflammatory cytokines, such as IL-1β, IL-2, IL-6, IL-8 and tumor necrosis factor α in the gastric mucosa[22].
-Probiotics like L. salivarius WB 1004 have in vitro reduced IL-8 secretion by gastric epithelial cells[23].
+The consequences are increased levels of pro-inflammatory cytokines, such as IL-1 β , IL-2, IL-6, IL-8 and tumor necrosis factor α in the gastric mucosa[32].
+Probiotics like L. salivarius WB 1004 have in vitro reduced IL-8 secretion by gastric epithelial cells[33].
+It looks like that at least in vitro L. acidophilus can improve H. pylori-induced gastric inflammation by inactivating the Smad7 and NFκB pathways[34].
+Furthermore, Zhou et al. demonstrated that L. bulgaricus inhibited the activation of the TLR4 signaling pathway and IL-8 production induced by H. pylori lipopolysaccharide in SGC-7901 cells[35].
+The gastric inflammation can be controlled to some level by different strains of Lactobacilli through inactivating JAK2 through JAK– STAT pathways and through higher expression of SOCS protein family[36].
 H. pylori also induce humoral response of gastric mucosa, which may contribute to gastric mucosal damage.
-Lactobacilli were able to increase the local IgA concentration and decrease specific anti H. pylori IgG antibodies in animal models[24, 25].
+Lactobacilli were able to increase the local IgA concentration and decrease specific anti H. pylori IgG antibodies in animal models[37,38].

 Among non-immunological mechanisms probiotics are capable to influence on bacterial growth by secreting antibacterial substances such as lactic acid, short chain fatty acids, hydrogen peroxide and bactericins.
-The metabolites can diminish the number of spiral bacteria[26].
-Lactic acid has probably an additional effect on H. pylori by lowering the pH and inhibiting the urease[27].
-L. acidophilus CRL 639 secret an autolysin, a proteinaceous compound released after cell lysis, which has some antibacterial activity[28].
-Substances, similar to isocoumarin antibiotics, are produced by B. subtilis and those can also kill H. pylori bacteria[29].
-L. reuteri ATCC 55730 produce unique substance called reuterina which suppress growth of spiral bacteria[30].
+The metabolites can diminish the number of spiral bacteria[39].
+Lactic acid has probably an additional effect on H. pylori by lowering the pH and inhibiting the urease[40].
+L. acidophilus CRL 639 secret an autolysin, a proteinaceous compound released after cell lysis, which has some antibacterial activity[41].
+Substances, similar to isocoumarin antibiotics, are produced by B. subtilis and those can also kill H. pylori bacteria[42].
+L. reuteri ATCC 55730 produce unique substance called reuterina which suppress growth of spiral bacteria[43].